The equivalence of lattice and Heegaard Floer homology: Abstract

 \section{Abstract}

-We prove that if $Y$ is a 3-manifold which is the boundary of a plumbing of a tree of disk bundles over $S^2$, then the lattice homology of $Y$ coincides with the Heegaard Floer homology of $Y$.
-We also give a conjectural description of the $H_1(Y)/\Tors$ action when $b_1(Y)>0$.
+We prove N\'{e}methi's conjecture: if $Y$ is a 3-manifold which is the boundary of a plumbing of a tree of disk bundles over $S^2$, then the lattice homology of $Y$ coincides with the Heegaard Floer homology of $Y$.
+We also give a conjectural description of the $\Lambda^* H_1(Y)/\Tors$ action when $b_1(Y)>0$.